2 inmates still at large after 4 escape from Louisiana jail - KESQ

 “The four inmates were able to escape the perimeter fence of the Parish Jail while participating in their recreation time on the yard,” the sheriff said.

-The other two, Avery Guidry, 19, and Travon Johnson, 21, were found hiding in the dumpster Sunday morning, the sheriff’s office reported.
+The other two, Avery Guidry, 19, and Travon Johnson, 21, were found hiding in the dumpster Monday morning, the sheriff’s office reported.
+They were unarmed when found, Travis said.

 The fourth escapee, Cyprian, was “serving time for armed robbery and weapon charges,” the sheriff said.